marcselis/Easywave2MQTT/README.md

 - A typical Easywave wireless switch, like the [Niko 41-00001](https://www.niko.eu/en/products/wireless-controls/wireless-switch-with-two-buttons-productmodel-niko-fbacd5f6-94fc-5ce9-af7c-7394469b12c0) will send 2 to 4 repeated messages when a user presses a button.
 This makes it difficult to predict in what state a receiver that is linked in 1-button mode will be after processing these messages, when looking at the messages being sent.
 As a consequence, the current version does not support receivers in 1-button mode.
 - These repeated messages makes it also hard to detect a button being held and double- & tripple pressed.
 The addon tries to handle this with 2 settings.
   - **EasywaveRepeatTimeout**: any message received for the same button within this time (in milliseconds) is considered a repeated message and is ignored.
 If the same message continues to be received after this timeout, the button is considered to be 'held'.
   - **EasywaveActionTimeout**: number of milliseconds to wait until a button action is considered complete.
 'Press' messages received within this time are considered to be repeated presses by the user.
+This gives this addon a nice feature: it can report double & triple presses on buttons, making it possible to trigger multiple types of actions in Home Assistant with one single button :smiley:.

 ## Architecture